benbscholz/detect/README.md

 ## About

 This script uses the navigator.userAgent string to detect the browser.
-Since this string is easily altered by a user, detect.js should be used to alter the behavior of your javascript code.
+Since this string is easily altered by a user, detect.js should not be used to alter the behavior of your javascript code.
 Instead, it should be used for displaying the *likely* browser information to the user.
 ## Usage